resurfaced

 sustainability

-sustainability is a big factor in why we do this.
+Sustainability is a big factor in why we do this.
 We support growth and development of course, but we are trying in a small way to encourage re-use and upcycle what is already there.

 We are always looking for ways to improve ourselves through sustainable packaging and strap materials where such options exist.